 “It takes months to find a client, but it only takes seconds to lose one.” – Vince Lombardi.

-First meeting with the client can be the game-changer for your business.
+First, meeting with the client can be a game-changer for your business.
 It provides two scenarios, i.e.,

 - It can help you seal the deal and take your organization to the next level, or

 - It can affect the already made progress.

 You’d wish for the first scenario to turn into a reality.
 However, it isn’t as easy as you may have assumed.

 Table of Contents